Table of Contents Contents

 - You are (or were) a parent and live (or lived) with your child

-In order to have an eligible child, they must meet the following conditions:
+In order to have had an eligible child, they must have met the following conditions:

-- They are under the age of 19
+- They were under the age of 19

-- You are primarily responsible for their care
+- You were primarily responsible for their care

-- The child is registered for the Canada Child Benefit (one of the Child and Family Benefits)
+- The child wass registered for the Canada Child Benefit (one of the Child and Family Benefits)

-If you are someone who receives Climate Action Incentive Payments, then you have probably noticed that the process has changed.
-In previous years the CAIP was a tax credit and was referred to as the Climate Action Incentive Credit (CAIC).
+If you are someone who received Canada Carbon Rebate, then you have probably noticed that the process had changed.
+In previous years the CCR was a tax credit and was referred to as the Climate Action Incentive Credit (CAIC).
 This amount was calculated when you filed your taxes and the credit was added to your annual tax return payments.

-Now, as of July 2022, the incentive is known as the Canada Carbon Rebate, and it is received as a quarterly benefit.
-You do not need to apply for it but your eligibility will be determined after you have filed your tax return.
-If you are eligible then you will receive the payments.
-That being said, if you have a spouse or common-law partner, only one person will get the payment.
-This will be decided by whoever's tax return is assessed first.
-No matter which person receives it, the amount will be the same.
+As of July 2022, the incentive was known as the Canada Carbon Rebate, and it was received as a quarterly benefit.
+You do not need to apply for it but your eligibility was to be determined after you have filed your tax return.
+If you were eligible then you would have receives the payments.
+That being said, if you had a spouse or common-law partner, only one person would get the payment.
+This would be decided by whoever's tax return is assessed first.
+No matter which person received it, the amount would be the same.

-While you do not need to apply, you do need to complete your tax return every year to keep receiving payments.
-If you live in small or rural communities and qualify for the rural supplement, you do need to apply for it.
-There is a form you will need to fill out and attach to your tax return.
-This will be evaluated and you will start receiving that benefit as well if you are eligible.
-Just like the original CAIP, if you are common law or have a spouse only one will receive the credit.
-It will come at the same time as the CAIP.
+While you did not need to apply, you did need to complete your tax return every year to keep receiving payments.
+If you lived in small or rural communities and qualify for the rural supplement, you did need to apply for it.
+There was a form you would need to fill out and attach to your tax return.
+This would be evaluated and you would start receiving that benefit as well if you were eligible.
+Just like the original CAIP, if you were common law or had a spouse only one would receive the credit.
+It would come at the same time as the CAIP.
+The last payment for this program should have been received April 22, 2025.

 Ontario Payments

-If you live in Ontario, the annual credit amounts are $560 for an individual, $280 for a spouse or common-law partner, $140 per child 18 and under, and $280 for the first child in a single-parent family.
+If you lived in Ontario, the annual credit amounts were $560 for an individual, $280 for a spouse or common-law partner, $140 per child 18 and under, and $280 for the first child in a single-parent family.

 Manitoba Payments

-If you live in Manitoba, the annual credit amounts are $600 for an individual, $300 for a spouse or common-law partner, $150 per child 18 and under, and $300 for the first child in a single-parent family.
+If you lived in Manitoba, the annual credit amounts were $600 for an individual, $300 for a spouse or common-law partner, $150 per child 18 and under, and $300 for the first child in a single-parent family.

 Alberta Payments

-If you live in Alberta, the annual credit amounts are $900 for an individual, $450 for a spouse or common-law partner, $225 per child 18 and under, and $450 for the first child in a single-parent family.
+If you lived in Alberta, the annual credit amounts were $900 for an individual, $450 for a spouse or common-law partner, $225 per child 18 and under, and $450 for the first child in a single-parent family.

 Saskatchewan Payments

-If you live in Saskatchewan, the annual credit amounts are $752 for an individual, $376 for a spouse or common-law partner, $188 per child 18 and under, and $376 for the first child in a single-parent family.
+If you lived in Saskatchewan, the annual credit amounts were $752 for an individual, $376 for a spouse or common-law partner, $188 per child 18 and under, and $376 for the first child in a single-parent family.

 New Brunswick Payments

-If you live in New Brunswick, the annual credit amounts are $380 for an individual, $190 for a spouse or common-law partner, $95 per child 18 and under, and $190 for the first child in a single-parent family.
+If you lived in New Brunswick, the annual credit amounts were $380 for an individual, $190 for a spouse or common-law partner, $95 per child 18 and under, and $190 for the first child in a single-parent family.

 Nova Scotia Payments

-If you live in Nova Scotia, the annual credit amounts are $409 for an individual, $206 for a spouse or common-law partner, and $103 per child 18 and under.
+If you lived in Nova Scotia, the annual credit amounts were $409 for an individual, $206 for a spouse or common-law partner, and $103 per child 18 and under.

 Newfoundland and Labrador Payments

-If you live in Newfoundland and Labrador, the annual credit amounts are $596 for an individual, $298 for a spouse or common-law partner, and $150.08 per child 18 and under.
+If you lived in Newfoundland and Labrador, the annual credit amounts were $596 for an individual, $298 for a spouse or common-law partner, and $150.08 per child 18 and under.

 Prince Edward Island Payments

-If you live in Prince Edward Island, the annual credit amounts are $440 for an individual, $220 for a spouse or common-law partner, and $110 per child 18 and under.
+If you lived in Prince Edward Island, the annual credit amounts were $440 for an individual, $220 for a spouse or common-law partner, and $110 per child 18 and under.

 CAIP/CCR Payment Dates

-If you have filed your tax returns and are eligible for the CAIP/CCR, you should receive your payments on the 15 of April, July, October and December.
+If you had filed your tax returns and are eligible for the CAIP/CCR, you should have receive your payments on the 15 of April, July, October and December.
+However, the last CCR payment was issued on April 22, 2025.

-How you receive your CAIP/CCR payment depends on how you receive your tax return.
-Those who get their yearly tax return directly deposited into their bank account, will receive the CAIP the same way, along with any other government benefits that you qualify for.
+How you received your CAIP/CCR payment depends on how you received your tax return.
+Those who get their yearly tax return directly deposited into their bank account, would have received the CAIP the same way, along with any other government benefits that you qualified for.

-If you owe any money to the federal government for taxes or have any other debt with them, this amount will be used to pay off that debt.
-You will then start receiving it again once the debt has been paid in full.
+If you owed any money to the federal government for taxes or have any other debt with them, this amount would have been used to pay off that debt.
+You would then start receiving it again once the debt had been paid in full.

 Overview